Leupold VX-3 1.5-5x20mm I.R. Metric Riflescope

 Eyepiece focusing is by means of a Euro style, knurled aluminum ring at the rear of the ocular bell.
 The fingertip windage and elevation adjustments click in 1 cm at 100 meter increments and are protected by threaded aluminum caps.
 Under those caps is storage space for a spare CR-2032 battery, a unique and thoughtful feature for an IR scope.

 The German #4 reticle is placed in the second image plane, so it does not change size as the magnification is changed.
 Most European style scopes have their reticles in the first image plane, so they get thicker at high power and finer at low power, exactly the reverse of what we would want.
 Like most American designed riflescopes, the Leupold's second image plane reticle avoids this problem.
 Naturally, the reticle stays centered as windage and elevation are adjusted.

-Unfortunately, Leupold chose to locate the IR rheostat turret on the ocular bell, just behind the zoom ring.
+Leupold chose to locate the IR rheostat turret on the ocular bell, just behind the zoom ring.
 It juts out of the ocular bell at an angle to the left.
-This is both unsightly and clumsy to operate; it also tends to interfere with access to the zoom ring and prevents the supplied scope cover from fitting properly.
-Leupold should move the IR control to the left side of the windage and elevation adjustment turret, as per the Zeiss Varipoint 1.1-4x24 and Weaver Super Slam 1.5-6x24 safari scopes.
+This is unsightly and a bit clumsy to operate.
+It also makes the supplied scope cover bulge in unusual places.
+It would be better if Leupold moved the IR control to the left side of the windage and elevation adjustment turret.

 Compared to similar safari scopes from other manufacturers, the VX-3 is lighter and this helps it be more recoil resistant.
 (The lower a scope's mass, the less recoil acceleration has to work on.)
 Worthy of note is Leupold's hard anodized matte black external finish.
 It is exceptionally durable and scratch resistant.
 Overall, Leupold scopes are the toughest on the market.